cosmos72/gomacro/doc/generics-cti.md

 	 A machine-readable, compiled information is less likely to become stale/erroneous, especially if the compiler actually validates it.

-  3) if the compiler assumes that constraints specify the **only** operations supported by the constrained types, it could detect immediately if a constrained type is used improperly in generic code, without having to wait until it gets instantiated (possibly by someone else) on concrete types - for example if methods or arithmetic operations are used on a type that is only constrained as `T: Ordered`
+  3) if the compiler assumes that contracts specify the **only** operations supported by the constrained types, it could detect immediately if a constrained type is used improperly in generic code, without having to wait until it gets instantiated (possibly by someone else) on concrete types - for example if methods or arithmetic operations are used on a type that is only constrained as `T: Ordered`

-	 For reference, Haskell does exactly that: a constraint specifies the only operations allowed on a type.\
+	 For reference, Haskell does exactly that: a contract specifies the only operations allowed on a type.\
-	 Actually, Haskell does even more: if a constraint for a type `T` is not specified, the compiler infers it from the operations actually performed on `T` values (it's not obvious whether such constraint inference is appropriate for Go).
+	 Actually, Haskell does even more: if a contract for a type `T` is not specified, the compiler infers it from the operations actually performed on `T` values (it's not obvious whether such contract inference is appropriate for Go).

-  It should also be possible to specify multiple constraints on a type.
+  It should also be possible to specify multiple contracts on a type.
   For example, if a type `T` must be both `Ordered` and `Printable`, one could imagine a syntax like:
   ```Go